timotheeguerin/gh-changelog-gen/README.md

 # Github changelog generator
-Generate a changelog from a github millestone grouping issues using tags.
+Generate a changelog from a github milestone grouping issues using tags.

 ## Install